elegantchaos/Logger/README.md

 #### This Version

-Motto for this version: "less is more".
+Motto for this version: *less is more*.

 The implementation of ECLogging started getting a bit gnarly.
+This aims to be a stripped down version with just the essentials.

 Specific aims